Gigaspaces/xap-docs/site-hugo/content/xap/12.3/admin/clustered-vs-non-clustered-proxies.markdown

 When there is no explicit `@SpaceRouting` declared, the method annotated as the `@SpaceId` is used as the `@SpaceRouting` method.
 {{%/note%}}

-## A Remote Service Usage of a Clustered and a Non-Clustered Proxy
+## Remote Service Usage of a Clustered and a Non-Clustered Proxy

 With this example the `pu.xml` includes the following: